 Neural Prolotherapy is sometimes referred to as Perineural Injection Treatment (PIT) or Perineural Subcutaneous injections (PSI).

-Perineural Injection Therapy (PIT) bathes the nerve and promotes healing and recovery of the myelin sheath as well blocking of nerve receptors that release inflammatory chemicals.
-It reduces nerve induced inflammation and local tissue injury, making the affected area less sensitive and more resilient to stress and tension.
+Perineural Injection Therapy (PIT) bathes the nerve and promotes healing and recovery of the myelin sheath as well as blocking nerve receptors that release inflammatory chemicals.
+It reduces nerve-induced inflammation and local tissue injury, making the affected area less sensitive and more resilient to stress and tension.

 Inflamed Nerves of the Arms and Legs